Queen of Thorns

 Khione rubbed her bruised arm and leg.
 “I am sorry, I thought I could help.”

 “Me too,” said Gerda.
-She felt a little dizzy from being awakened so abruptly.
+She swayed a little and said, “I feel dizzy from waking so abruptly.”

-Garion stepped over to where the goblin lay, to ascertain if he was indeed deceased.
-“We all did what we thought best.
-Gerda your distraction tactic did not work so well this time.
-But, well done for trying.
+Garion stepped over to where the goblin lay, to ascertain if he was indeed dead.
+“We all did what we thought was best.
+Gerda, your distraction tactic did not work so well this time, but, well done for trying.
 Come, we must leave here and find another spot to rest.”
-He covered the body with fallen leaves.
+He covered the goblin’s fallen body with leaves.

-“Do not all the Fae of Turia live in the Forbidden Forest?” asked Khione.
+“I thought all the Fae of Turia lived in the Forsaken Forest?” asked Khione

 “Most do,” replied Garion.
 “Although there are some that have broken the terms of the agreement, and choose to live outside the forest.
-Goblins are greedy creatures, obsessed by possession of gold.
+Goblins are greedy creatures, obsessed with possession of gold.
 He could perhaps have followed us here, but I doubt it.”
-He glanced at Khione who was still rubbing her arm.
+He looked at Khione who was still rubbing her arm.
 “Are you alright?”

 He winked at her.
 “That is why I am here.”
 He then closed his eyes for some well-earned rest.